Student Consumer Information

 The Higher Education Opportunity Act of 2008 requires that colleges make available to current and prospective students important information concerning each institution’s academic programs, retention rates, graduation rates, crime reports, financial aid procedures and much more in an effort to ensure fairness and transparency for all consumers.
 The College has developed this page to serve as a central location for obtaining that information.

 The following list can be used to access important information about Northeast’s policies pertaining to financial aid, health and safety, and more.
-This list should be useful for current and prospective students searching for material and policies concerning various departments on campus.
+This list should provide useful information for current and prospective students searching for material and policies concerning various departments on campus.
 Northeast provides the following information in accordance with the disclosure requirements for institutions participating in federal financial aid programs.

 Health and Safety